 Then came a trio of principle roles in soaps—Texas, Guiding Light and Santa Barbara—that came to a smashing halt when Harley's final character (a nun) was crushed to death by the giant neon letter "C." But that "C" gig had gotten her to L.A., where she went on to star in feature films and prime time television programs.
 Ten years later she began to write novels, have babies and acquire dogs, cats, fish, and rabbits—and the rest, as they say, is history.

-Harley currently lives with her family in Southern California, where she's working on an international thriller.
+Harley currently lives with her family in Southern California, where she's working on a piece of literary fiction, which is to say, a novel without a dead body.
 Meanwhile, she's added teaching, blogging and public speaking to her resumé, exploiting her checkered past.

 2007 DEAD EX won the Nebraska Book Award